 Filtering on multiple fields

-To select multiple fields (each criteria you would like to select), click on the "Add Field" button again.
+To select multiple fields (each criterion you would like to select), click on the "Add Field" button again.

 Apply to All or Apply to Any

-- Apply to Any Condition(s) — if any of the criteria is met then it will appear in your filtered view.
+Apply to Any Condition(s) — if any of the criteria are met then it will appear in your filtered view.

 So, in our example, if "Apply To All Condition(s)" is selected, Accounts must have (“CT” or “PA” or “NY”) in the "State" field AND “Customer” in the "Customer Type" field to be included in the filter results.